Skipton: Culture

 Craven Arts is an organisation founded in 2017 by experienced local artists which supports the arts and operates centres in the town for exhibitions, events and creative workshops.
 In December 2022, with funding from Craven District Council, English Heritage, Heritage Action Zone, Arts Council England and Architectural Heritage Fund, Craven Arts renovated the former Parish Church school located on Otley Street and opened an arts centre.
 Named 'Craven Arts House', the centre provides studio space, classrooms, meeting rooms, a community hall, green screen room and recording studio.
 The organisation also operates a small shop, on Otley Street, selling works from local artists.

 Skipton has a public library, and three bookshops; an Oxfam bookshop, selling secondhand books for charity, Keogh's Books, a secondhand and antiquarian bookseller, and The Little Bookshop, sellers of new books.
 From 1979, the Box of Delights bookshop on Otley Street served the town for almost 40 years, before closing in 2018.

 Skipton has a hospitality sector, with around 85 public houses, cafés, coffee shops, bars and restaurants.
 These establishments serve a wide range of food and drink in various settings, from restaurants specialising in world cuisines to traditional Yorkshire pubs.

 The town is home to the independent Plaza Cinema on Sackville Street, a cinema showing a varied programme, from arthouse movies to big releases from major studios.
 The cinema plays host to Skipton Film Club and the annual Hinterlands film festival.

 The town has four allotment sites.
 Three are operated by Skipton Town Council and include two large sites, one in the Middletown area and another on Broughton Road, alongside a smaller site at Burnside Chapel.
 A fourth independent allotment site is located behind the town's Plaza Cinema.

 The local newspaper is the Craven Herald & Pioneer, with a history stretching back to 1853.
 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.

-Local radio stations are BBC Radio York, Greatest Hits Radio Yorkshire, Drystone Radio and Rombalds Radio.
+Local radio stations are BBC Radio York, Greatest Hits Radio Yorkshire, Drystone Radio and My Skipton Radio.